-- 1. Residential development is a key priority for the Downtown as a means of stimulating increased investment and business activity, reinforcing the City's urban structure and achieving more efficient pattern of development.and meeting residential intensification targets. - 2.
+- 1. Residential development is a key priority for the Downtown as a means of stimulating increased investment and business activity, reinforcing the City's urban structure and achieving more efficient pattern of development. - 2.
 The City will aim to double the number of people living in Downtown during the lifetime of this Plan.
-The City may encourage additional residential growth and development through various means including, but not limited to, financial incentives.

-- 3. All forms of residential development and residential intensification will be encouraged in the Downtown, provided adequate infrastructure and services are available.
-New development will respect the existing and planned context. - 42.
-The conversion of vacant above-grade office and retail floor space to residential uses will be encouraged, where the building being converted was built prior to the year 2000.
-The provision of parking will not be required for residential uses that are developed from converted vacant office and retail space.
+The City may encourage additional residential growth and development through various means including, but not limited to, financial incentives. - 3.
+All forms of residential development and residential intensification will be encouraged in the Downtown, provided adequate infrastructure and services are available.
+New development will respect the existing and planned context. - 4.
+The conversion of vacant above-grade floor space to residential uses will be encouraged, where the building being converted was built prior to the year 2000.

-- 1. 1.
-The City will update the Downtown Community Improvement Plan to reflect the recommendations of the Downtown Sudbury Master Plan. - 2.
-Amenities such as the Farmers' Market, Sudbury Theatre Centre, Greater Sudbury Public Library, Sudbury Arena, and the Centre for Life contribute to the appeal of the Downtown.
-In order to make it more attractive as a place of residence, additional amenities necessary to enhance the livability of the Downtown will be identified. - 3.2.
-Planning regulations will be reviewed to ensure that policies support the development of residential uses in the Downtown. - 4.3.
-In order to enhance the feasibility of residential uses in the Downtown, other action programs may be pursued including to be considered include the development of ing a profile of the residential target market, as well as a marketing plan to promote residential uses and Downtown living.
+- 1. The City will update the Downtown Community Improvement Plan to reflect the recommendations of the Downtown Sudbury Master Plan. - 2.
+Amenities such as the Market, Sudbury Theatre Centre, Greater Sudbury Public Library, Sudbury Arena, and the Centre for Life contribute to the appeal of the Downtown.
+In order to make it more attractive as a place of residence, additional amenities necessary to enhance the livability of the Downtown will be identified. - 3.
+Planning regulations will be reviewed to ensure that policies support the development of residential uses in the Downtown. - 4.
+In order to enhance the feasibility of residential uses in the Downtown, other action programs may be pursued including the development of a profile of the residential target market, as well as a marketing plan to promote residential uses and Downtown living.

-4.2.1.32 Downtown Urban Environment
+4.2.1.3 Downtown Urban Environment